emberjs/rfcs/text/0986-unify-ember-and-glimmer.md

 Repo: https://github.com/glimmerjs/glimmer-vm

 The family of projects in this repo are all released under the same version.
-Since all packages here a private to ember consumers, we probably don't need to maintain this.
+Since all packages here are private to ember consumers, we probably don't need to maintain this.
 Compatibility with package managers would improve if we also get out of the pre-v1 SemVer "weird zone" as well.

 #### Glimmer.JS